malariagen/pipelines/docs/specs/snp-genotyping-vector.md

 ## Change log

 * Version 1.4.0 - Updated Zarr and scikit-allel versions.
-Corrected the fields parameters in the VCF to Zarr conversion.
+Corrected the fields parameters in the VCF to Zarr conversion (added variants/MQ).

 * Version 1.3.0 - Version ported across from MalariaGEN vector-ops repo.